FibrinLab/Avalanche-Private-Permissioned-Subnets/README.md

 git --version
 ```

+# Roadmap

+This tutorial is created to serve as a guide to enable developers create fully customizable Avalanche subnets.
+For the purpose of this tutorial, all testing will be done on the Local and Fiji testnet.
+This guide is an extension of the [Official Avalanche Documentation]().

+We will be creating a blockchain network specific for managing healthcare data and transactions.
+This network would have the ablity to regulate it validator requirements and ensure a certain degree of privacy as if necessary for managing sensitive data.

+Please note that all command line inputs and sample codes are MacOs and Linux Based.
+Commands may vary for other operating systems.

+In summary, we will be discussing the following:
+1. Running an EVM Subnet on the Local Network using the default configuration
+2. Restricting Smart Contract Deployment on the Local Network
+3. Running an EVM Subnet on Fuji Testnet
+4. Private Transaction Posting and Reading
+5. Specifying Validator Requirement

-# 1. Running an EVM Subnet on the Local Network using the default configuration
+## 1. Running an EVM Subnet on the Local Network using the default configuration <a name="local"></a>

 We will be creating an EVM on our local machine to give us a basic feel on how a subnet functions.
 The [Avalanche-CLI](https://github.com/ava-labs/avalanche-cli) is a novel tool that allow up to have a local network up in minutes.